 Step 5: Identify the types of depressed thinking

-Look at the thoughts you have uncovered and start to see if you can identify some of the different types of depressed thinking that you know about including: mental filtering or ‘tunnel vision’, all-or-nothing thinking, emotional reasoning, personalisation and self-bullying, jumping to conclusions, control freakery, catastrophising etc.
+Look at the thoughts you have uncovered and start to see if you can identify some of the different types of depressed thinking that you know about, including: mental filtering or ‘tunnel vision’, all-or-nothing thinking, emotional reasoning, personalisation and self-bullying, jumping to conclusions, control freakery, catastrophising, and so on.

 Challenging depressed thinking is about becoming a detective to find the evidence to test the validity of your beliefs, and then using reasoning skills to modify them and develop more helpful attitudes in their place.

 Use the following list of questions to help you test the validity of your thoughts and bring a wider perspective to bear.
-It is useful to consider whether other people would agree with your beliefs or whether there is hard evidence to support them ie. evidence that would stand up in a court of law:
+It is useful to consider whether other people would agree with your beliefs or whether there is hard evidence to support them:

 - What’s the evidence for this perspective?